Affirmative Action's Cumulative Fractional Assignments: Solutions from India and their shortcomings

-Period-3 reservation for category $c_1$ in department $d_1$ and department $d_3$ is 0, however, the fair share is 2 positions.
-Moreover, period-3 reservation for category $c_1$ in department $d_2$ and department $d_4$ is 3, however, the fair share is 1 position.
+Period-3 reservation for category $c_1$ in department $d_1$ and department $d_3$ is 0, however, the fractional assignment is 2 vacancies.
+Moreover, period-3 reservation for category $c_1$ in department $d_2$ and department $d_4$ is 3.
+However, the fractional assignment is 1 position.
 Therefore, the Government's solution $R_G$ does not stay within department quota.
-Moreover, in \Cref{example:ex1}, if the departments had the same number of positions for the next periods, department $d_1$ and department $d_3$ would not reserve any seats for category $c_1$, and department $d_2$ and department $d_4$ would not reserve any seats for category $c_2$.
+Moreover, in \Cref{example:ex1}, if the departments had the same number of vacancies for the next periods, department $d_1$ and department $d_3$ would not reserve any seats for category $c_1$, and department $d_2$ and department $d_4$ would not reserve any seats for category $c_2$.